Become a wish supporter through monthly donations

 No - there is no fixed term that you need to sign up to.
 It's an ongoing agreement until you let us know otherwise.

 You can update your payment preferences anytime, including the amount you give and date your donation is processed.
-Just contact our Supporter Care team on 1800 032 260 or email [email protected].
+You can update your details in the following ways:

 Please note, for security reasons, we can’t update your credit or debit card details over email.
 Please call and leave a message if it's after hours, letting us know when to call you back.